tasptz/py-lcms/ReadMe.md

 Then install the wheel present in the `dist` folder.

 ## Example
-To runt he example you need a 16 bit TIFF image and a color profile, for example a `*.icm` file.
+To run the example you need a 16 bit TIFF image and a color profile, for example a `*.icm` file.
 Then run
 ```